 Tip: One of my favorite ways is to dab a few drops onto my upper lip, just beneath my nose.
 If you want, you can add some oils into your next bath and really relax.

 The first is the feverfew plant, also known as Tanacetum parthenium.
 This plant has yellowish-green leaves and yellow flowers.
 It actually looks a bit like chamomile.
 People have used feverfew for thousands of years for medicinal purposes.
-(12)
+(12) [tweet_quote] What is feverfew?
+It looks like chamomile, and can help ease the pressure of headaches.[/tweet_quote]

 When you get headache pains, blood vessels in your head expand and press on nerves.
 Feverfew helps relax constricted blood vessels, easing the pressure.